 Truvada is a drug that treats and prevents HIV and AIDS.
 It combines the chemicals emtricitabine and tenofovir disoproxil fumarate (TDF).
 The drug stops HIV cells from multiplying once in the body.

 One of the drugs in Truvada, TDF, has been around since the 1980s.
 However, its use for HIV had been limited because it could only be taken intravenously.
 When Gilead Sciences, Inc. bought the rights to sell TDF, they modified it so it could be taken orally, in the form of a pill.
-That oral medication was approved by the U.S. Food and Drug Administration (FDA) in 2001 under the brand name Viread.1 Truvada was approved by the FDA in 2004.2
+That oral medication was approved by the U.S. Food and Drug Administration (FDA) in 2001.
+This initially came under the brand name Viread.1 Truvada was approved by the FDA in 2004.2

 2. What are the health risks associated with Truvada?